buchi1002/buchi1002/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=buchi1002&theme=dark&layout=compact&langs_count=10)](https://github.com/anuraghazra/github-readme-stats)

-Let $E$ be the collection of topics in my github.
+Let $E$ be the all information in the world and a subset $S$ of $E$ be the collection of topics in my github.

 ## Some topics in $E$